 A summary citation, commonly referred to as a ticket, is a criminal summons by a law enforcement officer either in person or via mail accusing the defendant of a minor offense, stating potential fine, listing the court having jurisdiction and instructions for addressing the issue.
 Defendants may or may not be required to appear in court or handle the matter by entering a plea via mail.

-Municipal courts handle violations of municipal ordinances (city laws), traffic violations, parking violations and criminal misdemeanor offenses that occur within the city or town’s police jurisdiction.
+Municipal courts handle violations of municipal ordinances (city laws) and criminal misdemeanor offenses that occur within the city’s police jurisdiction.

 Specialty courts or problem-solving courts are being adopted in many states as a way to handle cases that involve non-violent and first-time offender cases in a way to where the offender can retain a job or responsibilities while following specific orders of the court as returned court appearances, periodic evaluations or testing for substances.
-Kansas district courts operate the following specialty courts: drug courts, veterans’ treatment courts, behavioral health courts and youth courts.
+Your local courts can address whether a defendant is eligible for a specialty court.

 Federal Court deals with crimes involving violations of United States laws.
 Federal crimes include federal drug trafficking, federal tax evasion and fraud that crossed state lines and include crimes that occur on federal property as post offices or federal buildings.